ludwigwittgenstein2/supermarket_elasticsearch/README.md

 My Immediate questions:

-a) How would I use Software Engineering, Business knowledge to solve this problem?
+a) How would I use Software Engineering to solve this problem?